 Identifying Your Major Structural Problems

-Based on my 31 years of inspection experience, major structural problems are usually obvious to the naked eye.
+Based on over three decades of inspection experience, major structural problems are usually obvious to the naked eye.
 There will be readily noticeable tell-tale clues inside or outside the home.
 Examples include noticeable roof, floor or ceiling sag; significantly sloping floors; wracked door and window frames; and large interior drywall cracks.
 In spite of what you may have been told, unsightly cracks in exterior brick veneer that are not complemented by large drywall cracks inside the home, are not signs of major structural problems.
 The same holds true for unsightly cracks in concrete slabs or tile-covered slabs.
 If the slab does not exhibit slope and there are no drywall cracks nearby, then there is no major problem.